 * 2010 Horizon League Coach of the Year

-St. John takes the Bulldogs into 2013 after one of the program's best seasons ever.
-The 2012 edition of Butler women's soccer went 12-5-4 and placed fourth in the Atlantic 10 Conference standings.
+The 2012 edition of Butler women's soccer went 12-5-4 and placed fourth in the Atlantic 10.
 The team set a school record for goals-against average, ranking among the nation's top defensive teams.
-The Bulldogs that season also set a new mark for fewest losses in a season.
+The Bulldogs set another impressive record that season as their five setbacks marked the fewest losses ever in a season.

 The 2010 women's soccer season was one of the best in school history.
 After a slow start with a team starting eight freshmen, the Bulldogs came together and went 6-2-0 in league play.
 BU's season was highlighted by a 1-0 win at defending league champion Milwaukee, and that win ended up being the tie-breaker that gave Butler the No. 1 seed in the conference tournament.
 Butler finished the season 9-11-0 overall.